 The best lighting is natural daylight.
 Mirrors are a clever way of bouncing natural sunlight around a room – and tactical placement of reflective surfaces around the house can help you bounce light in the right direction.
 A classic decorating tip is to place a large mirror which is ¾ high against the wall, which will give you an instant feeling of more floor space.
 Get more mirror ideas here.

 Choose Light Colours

 Your home’s colour theme can be very important to how well your home receives light and how spacious it can appear.
 Lighter colours have the ability of reflecting light particles whilst black absorbs light.
 So choosing fresh neutral shades or soft pastels can really give your house an airy uplift.
 Ditch dark colours and dark wooden furniture.
 Opt for the clean Scandinavian look and paint your walls with creams, nudes, pastels, beige and soft greys or browns.
-Get more information on selecting the right colours here.

 Consider Different Types of Bulbs